C051/H091. American Lives (3 s.h.) F S SS. Core: AC.

 C062/H092.
 Work in America (3 s.h.)
 F S. Core: AC.

 A broad discussion of work in the United States, which takes a historical look at worker-management relationships, the organization of workplaces, the experiences of ordinary workers, and the experiences of different groups of people (e.g. ethnic minorities) in the workplace.
 The course will provide students with a perspective on major historical and cultural developments in the U.S. from the late nineteenth century to the present, using primary documents and secondary readings on the nature of work in America.

 0086/H096.
 American Music (3 s.h.)

 This class is designed as a survey course that looks at the cultural, historical, technological, industrial, artistic, and mythic attributes of American Music, primarily from after the Civil War until the present.
-The 20th century is highlighted, with special emphasis from the "Tin Pan Alley" era to today by investigating recorded popular music beginning in 1908 and by looking at genres and styles.
+The 20th century is highlighted, with special emphasis on the period from the "Tin Pan Alley" era to today.
 Definitions of "American" music and "Popular" music will be discussed and analyzed.
 Movie musicals, soundies, concert films, and videos will be studied as well as audio recordings.
 Attention will be paid to socio-historical ramifications of American popular music as a cultural force and cultural expression.

 0100/H100.
 Topics in American Culture (3 s.h.)
 F S SS.